hdnax/dboxide/README.md

 A (second & likely not the last 🐱) rewrite of the DBML parser that tries to apply the past experiences with the noobie `@dbml/parse` package.

+This is meant to be a companion project alongside [type-theory](https://github.com/hdnax/type-theory).

 ## Targets

 Based on the Rust toolchains (like `salsa` and `rust-analyzer`):